Sleep Inn & Suites

 The heart of the Ranching Heritage Center is a 14 acre site where over 30 historic ranch structures have been relocated and restored to their original condition.
 These buildings show the evolution of ranching from the early trail driver's one room cabin (c.
 1838) to a prosperous rancher's stylish Victorian house at the turn of the century (1909).

-The Museum of Texas Tech University is the name for several learning centers around the Lubbock area such as the Lubbock Lake Landmark and Moody Planetarium.
+The Museum of Texas Tech University is made up of several learning museums around the Lubbock area, like as the Lubbock Lake Landmark and Moody Planetarium.
 But it is also the name for a museum on the campus of Texas Tech University which through displays of thousands of objects educate visitors on various subjects.
 There is a museum store on site to help you remember your visit by picking up an item or two.

-Life in America may have been radically different if all the soldiers had not fought for the rights of citizens.
-Lubbock has honored these people by creating the Lubbock Area Veterans Memorial.
-Three different sections of the memorial honor those have been killed in the wars since World War I, another is for those who served in the Armed Forces, and the final section is for members of the community to show support.
+Lubbock has honored the veterans of America's military by creating the Lubbock Area Veterans Memorial.
+The different sections of the memorial honor those have been killed in the wars since World War I and those who served in the Armed Forces, as well as a section for members of the community to show support.
 The rounded structure features bricks, flags, and greenery.
-A touching tribute to those who have sacrificed so much, the Memorial is located inside Huneke Park.
+A touching tribute to those who have sacrificed so much, the memorial is located inside Huneke Park.

 Nestled in Clapp Park, the Lubbock Memorial Arboretum is a beautiful display of luscious trees, ornamental plants, vines, flowers and shrubs that can be grown in the region.
 This lovely 93 acre (37.64 hectares) open greenhouse changes with the seasons and it is a delight to watch the changing colors and scenery.
 It is also a great place for bird viewing as there are many birds who nest here.
 The lake at the Arboretum is a playground for a variety of waterfowl.
 It is also a major site for butterfly migration.
 Tranquil walkways, trails, tours and educational classes are offered by the Lubbock Memorial Arboretum.
 Home to the yearly Pumpkin Trail, a visit to this garden will be truly pleasurable.

-Pull out the pom pons, the tiny shirts and head straight for Jones stadium.
-With a capacity of over 50,000 people, this stadium has a mind blowing schedule lined up every season.
-And talk about re-constructive surgery...that too to the amount of $90 million!
-A luxurious West Stadium Building has been added, which will include private suites as well as viewing boxes for the media.
+Pull out the pom pons and jerseys and head straight for Jones AT&T Stadium on the campus of Texas Tech University.
+With a capacity of over 50,000 people, this stadium is the home field of the Red Raiders as they play their Big 12 college football schedule every season.
+And talk about re-constructive surgery, this stadium was recently renovated to the tune of $90 million.
+A luxurious West Stadium Building has been added, which includes private suites as well as viewing boxes for the media.

 Lubock Lake Landmark is a national archaeological preserve that is the only known North American site containing deposits showing continuous occupation by South Plains cultures over the last 12,000 years, including many extinct animals.